GK Callahan - BIO / Artist Statement, 2019

 I earned my MFA in Social Practice from the California College of the Arts, and I hold a BFA in Painting from the San Francisco Art Institute.

-Creating cultural change through the arts and social engagement, with a focus on humanitarian issues related to public health; I am a trans-media artist and have devoted more than a decade working in, and with, community-based arts.
-My practice also includes traditional mediums like painting, sculpture, and mixed media works.
-As a maker, the visual art I create is drawn from life experiences, focusing on play and the narrative line between reality and fiction, often incorporating children’s stories to illustrate adult metaphors.
+Creating cultural change through the arts and social engagement, I am a trans-media artist and have devoted more than a decade working in, and with, community-based arts.
+My practice includes traditional mediums like painting, sculpture, and mixed media works.

 The work I produce takes a sharp, but subtle approach to breaking down the conventional barriers of interaction and understanding between people, and people that have been "othered."
-Those others have included individuals with disabilities, homelessness, queerness, substance abuse, and people who live in the bonds of suppression/actions.
-All of whom serve as very critical partners and often co-collaborators in my practice helping me support others with less voice than I have.
+Those others have included individuals with disabilities, homelessness, queerness, and substance abusers.
+All of whom engage as critical partners and often co-collaborators in my practice helping me support others with less voice than I.

-Through social practice and relational aesthetics, my work supports the programs and the people I work with in rising to entirely new levels of interaction with the public.
+Through social practice, my work supports the programs and the people I work with in rising to entirely new levels of interaction with the public.
 Whether a large-scale beaded mural, storytelling through performative verbatim theater, the building and maintaining of a community space, writing in a blog post, or imagery that hangs on a wall; my work engages the viewer/ participant in multiple avenues.
 Opening a space that allows the building of bridges across communities that would generally, not intermingle.